kvermun/FundTransferAPITests/README.md

 This thread tries to transfer a random amount between 2 random account ids.

 How to run the tests -
-1. First start the Fund Transfer Server, [link here](https://github.com/kvermun/FundTransferAPI) ,in a seperate terminal or via Intellij.
+1. First start the Fund Transfer Server, [link here](https://github.com/kvermun/FundTransferAPI) , in a seperate terminal or via Intellij.
 2. Clone this git repository in a folder
 3. Navigate to the directory FundTransferAPITests/src/main/java
 4. Using Command line